berick/Presentations/Evergreen-2022/osrf-redis.md

 * No More OpenSRF Routers
 * Bus messages are JSON
-* Clients pull messages instead of recieving + caching them.
+* Clients pull messages instead of receiving them.
 * Redis accounts/authentication optional

 ---